 The two biggest barriers to entry for those looking to get into PC gaming are:

 - The intimidating thought of nothing working and having to get the darn games working

 Steam Machines failed, and that’s fine.
-I just wish that there was a console-link option for those intrigued by PC gaming, but who don’t feel comfortable with some of the perceived challenges that come with it.
+I just wish that there was a console-like option for those who are intrigued by PC gaming, but who don’t feel comfortable with some of the perceived challenges.